TopGameDev/Ct-Prework6/README.md

 3. `git commit -m "YOUR MESSAGE"`
 4. `git add REMOTE_NAME REMOTE_URL` *remote name will usually be `origin`
 5. `git push REMOTE_NAME BRANCH_NAME`

+### Git Clone
+To clone a remote repository locally, navigate to the directory in which you would like to add the new folder.
+The git clone command will create a child directory in the folder.

+`git clone URL_FOR_REMOTE_REPO <new_folder_name>`
+* new folder name is optional, default is remote repo name